There are many impressive castles in France to visit! It’s difficult to visit the country without stopping to seeing at least one of them.

 Here are 17 of the best castles in France.

 The Best Castles in France

 The Carcassonne castle is one of France’s oldest castles and for over 5,000 years it has been occupied.
-Some of the walls of it date back to the 5th century.
-During the 17th century, much of it started to decay and a restoration project fixed much of this in the 19th century.
-Today, the Chateau de Carcassonne become a beloved landmark as one of the most popular castles in south of France.
+Perhaps the biggest castle in France, some of the walls of it date back to the 5th century!

 It was rebuilt from 1900 to 1908 and it is now just a tourist attraction and one of the most visited castles in Alsace.
 It receives around half a million visitors each year.

 Owned by Fumel, this France castle was once a commune of Saint-Front-Sur-Lemance.
 In 1862 it became classified as a historic monument.

 The stairs up to the French castle are steep, so prepare for a climb.
 But there are eccentric sculptures spread throughout and a wealth of information on its history, making it a great visit!